dEhiN/CompStart/README.md

 Then, read through the README in the <code>feature_addons</code> folder to get an understanding of the current branches being worked on.

-Finally, check out the project board <a url="https://github.com/users/dEhiN/projects/4">here</a> and familiarize yourself with the open issues and work.
+Finally, check out the project board at https://github.com/users/dEhiN/projects/4, and familiarize yourself with the open issues and work.

 All work I've contributed is well documented and my commits are pretty detailed.
 However, if there's something you're not sure about, you can always connect with me.